kunalj101/python_intro_hackathon/chapter6.md

 # evaluate the student's response.
 All functions used here are defined in the
 # pythonwhat Python package

-msg_bad1 = "That is a good reason to learn Python!
-Think again" msg_success = "Exactly!
-Since Python is an interpretted language, the computation times can be on the higher side compared to other compiler based language."
+msg_bad1 = "Think again!"
+msg_success = "Exactly! we always do Hypothesis generation before data collection and exploration"

 # Use test_mc() to grade multiple choice exercises.
 # Pass the correct option (Action, option 2 in the instructions) to correct.